malaria-atlas-project/generic-mbg/README.rst

 :License: Creative Commons BY-NC-SA, see LICENSE

-The generic MBG package allows us to write a PyMC probability model for a project's spatial or spatiotemporal count data (to a certain specification), then easily use it to fit a dataset & predict using the following three shell commands:
+The generic MBG package allows us to write PyMC probability models for each project that works with spatial or spatiotemporal count data, then turn the model over to the project team for fitting, mapping and experimentation using three easy shell commands:

 * ``mbg-infer`` runs the MCMC algorithm using the given model & an input dataset, stored in a csv file, and stores the traces in an HDF5 archive.